ubccpsc/classy/README.md

 3. Finally, any contributions must lint before they can be accepted.
 This can be run using `yarn run lint` in `classy/`.
 The global rules in `/tslint.json` should not be changed.

-To help with regular development, CircleCI testing [docs/cirleCI.md](can be setup) for a fork to ensure that coverage, test, and linting requirements are met each time code is pushed to your fork.
+CircleCI testing [docs/cirleCI.md](can be setup) on a fork to ensure that coverage, test, and linting requirements are met.
+Constant notification of whether tests pass on each pushed change to your repository will help you discover and resolve conflicts between `ubccpsc` and the business logic of your fork quickly.

 ## Merging magic

-## Main repos:
+## Main repos

 * `ubccpsc/classy/master` (hereby `root`) is the stable source for the repo
 * `<user>/classy/master` (hereby `fork`) is where classes are going to want to work (there will be many of these `fork` repos)

-## Goals:
+## Goals

 * `fork/master` needs be able to make any changes it needs during the term without impacting `root/master`
 * `fork/master` needs to be able to accept critical patches during the term from `root/master`